Use of Computer, Internal Network, Electronic Mail, and Internet

 If a student fails to comply with the school rules, the student will receive consequences that are outlined by the school policy.

-At any time, the district can and will review the individual procedures being utilized in each school and offer suggestions for changes as warranted.
+At any time, our District can and will review the individual procedures being utilized in each school and make changes as necessary.

 Parental Opt-Out Provision

-The District will provide students access to technology resources, including the Internet, unless the parent/guardian notifies the appropriate building principal in writing that the District should prevent access to technology resources for his/her student(s).
-Parents or guardians have the right to view contents of their child’s user account or network activity, if possible, accessible, and within the confines of applicable law, or to revoke their child’s technology permissions, upon written request.
+Our District will provide students access to technology resources, including the Internet, unless the parent/guardian notifies the appropriate building principal in writing that our District should prevent access to technology resources for his/her/their student(s).
+Parents or guardians have the right to view the contents of their child’s user account or network activity, if possible, accessible, and within the confines of applicable law, or to revoke their child’s technology permissions, upon written request.

 Investigations

-The District will cooperate fully with local, state and federal officials in any investigation concerning or relating to any illegal activities conducted through the District’s system.
-In the event that there is an allegation that a student has violated the District’s policy, an investigation will ensue with the possible end result being that technology privileges may be withdrawn from students who do not respect the rights of others and who do not abide by established District policy or other discipline up to and including possible expulsion.
-Specific disciplinary actions will be tailored under guidance of the School District Rights and Responsibilities Handbook to meet the specific concerns related to the violation, as well as local, state and federal law.
+Our District will cooperate fully with local, state and federal officials in any investigation concerning or relating to any illegal activities conducted through our District’s system.
+In the event that there is an allegation that a student has violated our District’s policy, an investigation will ensue with the possible end result being that technology privileges may be withdrawn from students who do not respect the rights of others and who do not abide by established District policy or other discipline up to and including possible expulsion.
+Specific disciplinary actions will be tailored under the guidance of our District Rights and Responsibilities Handbook to meet the specific concerns related to the violation, as well as local, state and federal law.

 The iPad or Chromebook that students receive is a technology resource owned by the West Allis-West Milwaukee School District.
-The District retains the sole right of possession of the iPad or Chromebook and any issued accessories for the device.
-Regardless of whether or not the iPad or Chromebook is used on District premises or at an external site or whether it is during the school day or outside of it, the student is bound by the District’s Technology Usage policies and guidelines when using the district issued device.
-(Board Policies 363.2 and 363.2R) Disciplinary action for violation of District policies and guidelines will be in accordance with school procedures.
+Our District retains the sole right of possession of the iPad or Chromebook and any issued accessories for the device.
+Regardless of whether or not the iPad or Chromebook is used on District premises or at an external site or whether it is during the school day or outside of it, the student is bound by our District’s Technology Usage policies and guidelines when using Our District-issued device.
+(Board Policy) Disciplinary action for violation of District policies and guidelines will be in accordance with school procedures.

 -